 Louis: We talked about awareness, respect and we touched on trust briefly.
 Are they any other things?
 Once I’ve done those two things first to build trust with customers, do I have to build a good product and a good service to earn trust?

 Rand: Yes, certainly.
 Over the long term, if you want to keep people around, you have to actually provide a product that helps them and that serves them.
 However, I want to say that from a marketer’s perspective, because marketers very often don’t get to control much of the product itself, the product experience or what the product does.
-I think great companies do have series of conversations between product developers, the architect of the product, and the marketers who are going out and talking to customers and understanding their behavior, those kinds of things and they use that intelligence.
+I think great companies do have series of conversations between product developers, the architect of the product, and the marketers who are going out and talking to customers and understanding their behavior (and what motivates human behavior), those kinds of things and they use that intelligence.

 There’s a few other things that marketers can do to help with retention and awareness.
 Some of those are helping people to better understand the value of the product that they’ve already bought.
 If there’s things that the product does for your customers but your customers aren’t using those or they don’t understand them.
 Often times, it’s actually the marketer’s job to help showcase that.

 I think far too few companies, Moz included, do a great job of advertising and promoting and showing off the, “You bought this, let me show you the thing that it does.
 Let me show you how to use this so that you can get a return.
 By the way, I don’t know if you checked this out but a month ago, we changed this other thing that I don’t know you need and want and I have to get in front of you again and keep marketing.”